serp.fast

 Is Steel.dev open source?
 What about its alternatives?

-Steel.dev, Browserless, Lightpanda are open source.
+Steel.dev, Lightpanda are open source.
 The remaining options are commercial hosted services.
 Open source gives you full control but requires self-hosting and maintenance.

 When should I switch from Steel.dev?

 Common reasons to evaluate alternatives: pricing scaling beyond your budget, missing features (JS rendering, structured output, self-hosting), reliability concerns, or vendor risk.
-Each alternative below addresses a specific gap — read the editorial assessment to identify which gap matches your situation.
+The alternatives below differ on these axes – read the editorial assessment to identify which one matches your situation.

 Weekly briefing – tool launches, legal shifts, market data.